To boost engagement with your users and get them to return to your application, you need a way to communicate with them in real-time.

 Instead, focus on the goods that a newly-fledged guitarist will need: a case, an extra set of strings and a tuner, perhaps?
 One more thing: make sure you do not offer complementary guitars every time your client shops for a new kit of strings.

 Sometimes users are churning because of things that are laughingly easy to fix.
 However, not every user will be eager to come forward with a suggestion or a complaint about your app or your services and goods in general.
 Therefore, you can use push notification tricks to invite consumers to offer feedback on ways to improve the customer experience or the quality of your products.
 This shows your genuine interest in users’ opinion and makes them feel more invested in your brand.
 In the worst-case scenario, you will still have some hints on becoming better for other users.

 Offer a Discount

 Sometimes, a well-timed personal discount on an item in your shop or a subscription is all that it takes to retain customers.
 Obviously, this should be the last resort: it only makes sense if the consumers bring an increase in value if you retain them.
 Sometimes it can be more profitable to let the user go.

 The final touches

-In addition to the tips and tricks you should resort to when sending push notifications, it is important to get your messaging right.
+In addition to these 10 push notification tricks you should resort to when sending push notifications, it is important to get your messaging right.
 Much of this boils down to common sense: good manners and positive language, being friendly and addressing your user by name.
 And leveraging the personal data available to you.